ast-grep/ast-grep.github.io/website/guide/outline-code.md

 <OutlineStaticOutput variant="directory" />

+`outline` also inspects injected code in multi-language documents when ast-grep has a built-in or configured language injection and the injected language has outline rules.
+It merges host and injected entries in source order while keeping ranges relative to the original file.
+For example, JavaScript declarations inside an HTML or Vue `<script>` element appear in the document's outline.
+See [language injection](/advanced/language-injection) for how ast-grep identifies embedded languages.

 ## Prompt AI Agents

 `outline` works best when an agent knows to use it before broad file reads.
 The